Documentation of the XCF file format

 string abbrev Abbreviation for the unit

 PROP_USER_UNIT allows the use of units that are not on the standard list.
 It is an alternative to PROP_UNIT.
-TODO: How is this related to the unitrc file?
+If PROP_USER_UNIT is set, then GIMP will try to find a unit which has the same name and factor from the list of custom units, and set the image to this unit.

 PROP_VECTORS